explodinglabs/explodinglabs.github.io/docs/_posts/python/2018-10-01-release-new-version-to-pypi.markdown

 - Update documentation.

 <div class="warning" markdown="1">
-Unlike Github, PyPI will use the `README.md` included in the package, so make sure this is right before a stable release, otherwise you'll be releasing another version to update it.
+Unlike Github, PyPI will use the `README.md` included in the package, and readthedocs will use the tagged version, so make sure this is right before a stable release, otherwise you'll be releasing another version to update it.
 </div>